azan-n/tw-type-css/demo/src/content/MarkdownSample.md

 | Vader                   | Boulder, CO  | Vader Bomb         |
 | Razor Ramon             | Chuluota, FL | Razor's Edge       |

-We also need to make sure inline code looks good, like if I wanted to talk about `<span>` elements or tell you the good news about `@tailwindcss/typography`.
+We also need to make sure inline code looks good, like if I wanted to talk about `<span>` elements.

 ### Sometimes I even use `code` in headings

-Even though it's probably a bad idea, and historically I've had a hard time making it look good.
-This _"wrap the code blocks in backticks"_ trick works pretty well though really.

-Another thing I've done in the past is put a `code` tag inside of a link, like if I wanted to tell you about the [`tailwindcss/docs`](https://github.com/tailwindcss/docs) repository.
-I don't love that there is an underline below the backticks but it is absolutely not worth the madness it would require to avoid it.
+Another thing I've done in the past is put a `code` tag inside of a link, like if I wanted to tell you about the [`tailwindcss/docs`](https://github.com/tailwindcss/docs) repository. .

 #### We haven't used an `h4` yet

 But now we have.
-Please don't use `h5` or `h6` in your content, Medium only supports two heading levels for a reason, you animals.
-I honestly considered using a `before` pseudo-element to scream at you if you use an `h5` or `h6`.
+Please don't use `h6` in your content.

-We don't style them at all out of the box because `h4` elements are already so small that they are the same size as the body copy.
-What are we supposed to do with an `h5`, make it _smaller_ than the body copy?
-No thanks.
+We don't style them at all out of the box because `h5` elements are already so small that they are the same size as the body copy.

 ### We still need to think about stacked headings though.